 I started in on records, 78 rpms at first and then 33 1/3rds.
 I collected

 Gene Autry and popular jazz.
 Stuff, stuff, stuff!
 The stuff was starting

 to pile up a bit.

 When I moved to New York I became moderately expert at finding stores

-that siold odd things, Ethiopian crosses and strangely-patterned fabrics
+that sold odd things, Ethiopian crosses and strangely patterned fabrics,

 and so forth.
 I collect fabrics because I sew.
 In collecting the components